ADU Victorian Dig-Out

 Alameda, California

-This beautiful Victorian home was originally designed by developer and architect Joseph Leonard in the Leonardville neighborhood of Alameda in the 1890’s.
-Our clients, members of a family with six children, grew up in this house, so they have close ties to the community and a strong emotional attachment to the place.
-When they decided to add an Accessory Dwelling Unit (ADU) their top priority was a design that would be harmonious with the original Victorian home.
-Combining vintage details with up-to-date finishes, we created a light, bright ADU that channels modern Victorian style
+This beautiful Victorian was originally designed by renowned architect and developer Joseph Leonard in the Leonardville neighborhood of Alameda in the 1890’s.
+Our clients, several members of a large family, grew up in this Victorian house.
+As such, they have close ties in the community and a strong emotional attachment to the place.

-First, we renovated and updated the original house, making repairs and making it more useful and flexible for the family’s current lifestyles.
-At the same time, the original details and structure of the house were preserved, both for the integrity of the house and the owners’ personal memories.
+We renovated and updated the original house, making repairs and making it more useful and flexible for the family’s current lifestyles.
+At the same time, original details and structure of the house were preserved, both for the integrity of the house and the owners’ personal memories.

-Underneath the original first floor, we dug out the basement to gain a full floor of additional living space for a large two bedroom, two bath Accessory Dwelling Unit (ADU), which gives options for rental income or additional living space for the extended family, and helps make the house a viable financial asset.
-Original features like bay window alcoves and period-style woodwork bring the home’s historic character into the ADU’s design.
-However, a spacious open floor plan and sleek kitchen and bathroom finishes make this a convenient, livable modern Victorian apartment.
+Underneath the original first floor, we dug out the basement to gain a full floor of additional living space for a large two bedroom, two bath Accessory Dwelling Unit (ADU).
+The ADU gives options for rental income or additional living space for the extended family, and helps make the house a viable financial asset.

 Photography: Kurt Manley